- Optimizely X Web Experimentation

 Multi-page experiments allow you to do this.
 In a multi-page experiment, visitors who saw the original version of page 1 will also see the original version of page 2, while visitors who saw Variation 1 of page 1 will also see Variation 1 of page 2.
 This approach is particularly helpful for funnel testing.

-There are two ways to create a multi-page experiment in Optimizely X: from the Experiments dashboard or directly in the Editor.
-This article walks you through both.
+In Optimizely X, you also have two ways to create a multi-page experiment: from the Experiments dashboard or directly in the Editor.
+This article walks you through both options.

 From the Experiments dashboard